geronimi73/react_native_blocks/README.md

    * [React Navigation Elements](https://reactnavigation.org/docs/elements)
 * I have to implement my own Button component I think, using this one for now `import { Button } from '@react-navigation/elements'`

+#### Days 2-4
+* expo is a mess
+* react native is a mess
+* npm creates a mess, every time
+* nothing works
+* delete half of disk including wedding photos to update xcode. delete even more to update ios to update to most recent xcode
+* hello world app finally runs on my phone

+#### Day 5
+* Painful realization: transformer.js does not work with react native

+#### Day 6
+* Start rewriting transformers.js for react native.
+Even the most simple things are a pain

 ### Run

 Testing on iOS